2019–20 Bangladesh Premier League (football)

-The 2019–20 Bangladesh Premier League is the 12th season of the Bangladesh Premier League since its establishment in 2007.
-A total of 13 football clubs will compete in the league.

-Bashundhara Kings are the defending champions.
+The 2019–20 Bangladesh Premier League was the 12th season of the Bangladesh Premier League since its establishment in 2007.
+A total of 13 football clubs competed in the league, and Bashundhara Kings were the defending champions.
 Bangladesh Police FC and Uttar Baridhara SC entered as the promoted teams from the 2018–19 Bangladesh Championship League.

 The season began on 13 February 2020 and was suspended on 15 March 2020, due to the COVID-19 pandemic in Bangladesh.
 On 17 May 2020, the league was declared void by the BFF executive committee.

 Effects of the 2020 coronavirus pandemic

-On 16 March 2020, All sorts of sports activities in Bangladesh were postponed until March 31 as a precaution to combat the spread of coronavirus in the country, according to a press release issued by the Ministry of Youth and Sports.
+On 16 March 2020, all sorts of sports activities in Bangladesh were postponed until March 31 as a precaution to combat the spread of coronavirus in the country, according to a press release issued by the Ministry of Youth and Sports.

 Bangladesh Football Federation (BFF) postponed all Bangladesh Premier League and Women's Football League matches until March 31.

 On 17 May 2020, The BFF executive committee, following an emergency meeting, declared the 12th edition of the league abandoned, scrapping promotion and relegation while cancelling the Independence Cup from the calendar.